Together, Then Apart: Balancing Alignment and Distinctiveness for Multimodal Survival Analysis: Additional Experiments and Analysis

 \subsection{Ablations in \textsc{Together} stage}

-We perform additional ablations and hyperparameter analysis in the \textsc{Together} stage, to prove the robustness and explore the role of different components in this stage.
-The results are shown in Table~\ref{tab:together_ablation_detailed_1}, Fig~\ref{fig:together ablations_1} and Fig~\ref{fig:together ablations_2}.
+We provide more detailed cohort-wise ablations and hyperparameter analysis for the \textsc{Together} stage.
+Here we focus on dataset-level behavior and hyperparameter effects beyond the summary ablations in the main paper.
+The results are shown in Table~\ref{tab:together_ablation_detailed_1}, Fig~\ref{fig:together ablations_1}, and Fig~\ref{fig:together ablations_2}.

-\myparagraph{Different OT Types for Instance-to-Prototype Assignment.} Across five cohorts, standard OT attains an average C-index of $0.683$.
-Moving to UOT without curriculum mass raises the average to $0.686$, an improvement of \textbf{+0.3\%}.
-Enabling curriculum mass further increases the average to $0.693$, which is \textbf{+1.0\%} over standard OT.
-These results indicate that scheduling the transport mass together with a semi-relaxed target marginal stabilizes instance-to-prototype assignments and improves overall performance, proving the effectiveness of our proposed UOT with curriculum mass assignment method.
+\myparagraph{Different OT Types for Instance-to-Prototype Assignment.} The overall ranking of General OT, UOT without curriculum mass, and UOT with curriculum mass is already summarized in the main paper, and we emphasize the cohort-wise pattern here.
+Moving from General OT to UOT with curriculum mass brings the largest gain on STAD (\textbf{0.585}$\rightarrow$\textbf{0.613}), while BRCA, BLCA, and KIRC also show modest improvements.
+CRC behaves differently: General OT is already strong on this cohort, and adding curriculum mass does not further improve the score.
+This pattern suggests that the curriculum is most useful when early token-to-prototype matches are noisy or diffuse, whereas cohorts with already confident OT assignments benefit less from additional conservatism.

-\myparagraph{OT or KMeans for Instance-to-Prototype Assignment.} Compared with a KMeans-based hard assignment (average $0.681$), UOT with curriculum mass achieves $0.693$, a \textbf{+1.2\%} improvement.
-The gains are most pronounced on STAD (\textbf{+3.1\%}) and CRC (\textbf{+1.5\%}).
-This suggests that transport-based soft assignments better calibrate uncertain tokens in more heterogeneous cohorts.
-Consistent with what we mentioned in Sec.~\ref{sec:method_together_stage}, the semi-relaxed UOT with curriculum mass is heterogeneity-aware and allocates less target mass to low-confidence tokens through the sink early in training while gradually increasing matching strictness, which prevents spurious early commitments and reduces noise.
+\myparagraph{OT or KMeans for Instance-to-Prototype Assignment.} Relative to hard KMeans assignment, the soft OT family shows its clearest advantages on STAD and CRC.
+In particular, the improvement from KMeans to UOT with curriculum mass is \textbf{+3.1\%} on STAD and \textbf{+1.5\%} on CRC.
+This indicates that hard assignment is especially brittle when tokens are heterogeneous.
+At the same time, the table shows that General OT already recovers much of the gain on CRC, whereas STAD continues to benefit from curriculum mass.
+Taken together, these results suggest that the main role of curriculum is not merely to soften assignments, but to delay commitment on cohorts where ambiguous tokens would otherwise be matched too aggressively.